MashudiSudonym/catatan-harian-flutter-app/README.md

 ---

-for information, i am using flutter version 3.19.6 (maybe i am not going to upgrade flutter version for this project)
+for information, i am using flutter version stable (latest version) for this project

 you can using fvm for setup select flutter version